National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 First, note that mortality information is only available for those data partners who have opted in to linkage of their records against the mortality data.
 As a result the data_partner_id column will only represent a subset of the data partner IDs found in other N3C OMOP tables.
-See the [Intro to PPRL documentation](https://unite.nih.gov/workspace/notepad/view/ri.notepad.main.notepad.095ada1d-1a0c-48d6-80ba-2d4c547b362c) for more information.
+See the [Intro to PPRL documentation](https://unite.nih.gov/workspace/notepad/view/ri.notepad.main.notepad.095ada1d-1a0c-48d6-80ba-2d4c547b362c) {{< fa lock title="Link requires an N3C Enclave account" >}} for more information.

 Secondly, these data sources should not be considered comprehensive in the sense of providing full information on all deaths in the US.
 As a result, there may well be mortality records in the OMOP death table that are not represented in the supplemental PPRL data.
 (And certainly there are mortality records in the PPRL data that are not present in the OMOP death table–that's why N3C has collected this data in the first place!)

 Different data sources lag in inclusion of mortality information from the actual date of death (e.g. if someone's date_of_death is 2022-04-05, that record may not show up in the mortality source data until 2022-04-18).
 This lag varies by data source type: government sources tend to lag longer than private sources.
-For detailed information on mortality data latency, data completeness, and other considerations, see the [N3C PPRL Mortality Data Guide](https://unite.nih.gov/workspace/notepad/view/ri.notepad.main.notepad.e45cd20e-9da9-44c7-b1d1-747e7c56102f) and the [N3C Mortality Data FAQs](https://discovery.biothings.io/faq/n3c#VIRAL_VARIANCE#MORTALITY).
+For detailed information on mortality data latency, data completeness, and other considerations, see the [N3C PPRL Mortality Data Guide](https://unite.nih.gov/workspace/notepad/view/ri.notepad.main.notepad.e45cd20e-9da9-44c7-b1d1-747e7c56102f) {{< fa lock title="Link requires an N3C Enclave account" >}} and the [N3C Mortality Data FAQs](https://discovery.biothings.io/faq/n3c#VIRAL_VARIANCE#MORTALITY).

 ### Viral Variant